bhush-n/simple-data-pipeline/README.md

 Result classification (positive/negative)

-The cleaned output (CleanedMedicalData.csv) contains the same data with standardized column names and removed missing values.
+The cleaned output (CleanedMedicalData.csv) contains standardized column names and no missing values.

-Docker Configuration
+🐳 Docker Configuration
 Dockerfile
-Based on Python 3.10 slim image
+Based on python:3.10-slim

-Installs required dependencies from requirements.txt
+Installs dependencies from requirements.txt

-Sets up the working environment in /app
+Sets up the working directory /app

 Docker Compose
 Builds the container from the current directory

-Mounts the local data/ folder to /data in the container
+Mounts local data/ folder to /data in the container

-Provides easy execution with a single command
+Allows easy execution with a single command

-Dependencies
+📦 Dependencies
-The project uses minimal dependencies listed in requirements.txt:
+The project uses:

-pandas: For data manipulation and CSV operations
+nginx
+Copy
+Edit
+pandas
+(defined in requirements.txt)

-Customization
+⚡ Customization
-To adapt this pipeline for your own data:

-Replace the dataset: Place your CSV file in the data/ folder
+Replace the dataset in data/ with your own CSV file

-Modify the pipeline: Update pipeline.py to handle your specific data transformation needs
+Modify pipeline.py to handle custom transformations

-Adjust paths: Update the input_path and output_path variables in the script
+Update paths as required (input_path & output_path)

-Add dependencies: Include any additional libraries in requirements.txt
+Add more dependencies in requirements.txt if needed

-Troubleshooting
+🛠️ Troubleshooting
-Common Issues
+Issue	Solution
-File not found: Ensure your dataset is in the data/ folder with the correct filename

-Permission errors: Check that Docker has access to your project directory

-Build failures: Verify that requirements.txt contains valid package names
+File not found	Ensure the dataset is in data/ with the correct filename Permission errors	Check Docker access to your project directory Build failures	Verify requirements.txt contains valid package names

 Debugging
-To debug issues, you can run the container interactively:
+Run the container interactively for debugging:

 bash
+Copy
+Edit
-docker run -it --rm -v ./data:/data simple-data-pipeline bash Future Enhancements
+docker run -it --rm -v ./data:/data simple-data-pipeline bash 🚀 Future Enhancements
-This basic pipeline can be extended with:

-Database connectivity for data sources and destinations
+Database connectivity for data sources/destinations

 Data validation and quality checks

 Error handling and logging

-Configuration files for different environments
+Configuration files for multiple environments

-Scheduling and automation capabilities
+Scheduling and automation

-Monitoring and alerting features
+Monitoring and alerting

-Contributing
+🤝 Contributing
+Contributions are welcome!
-Feel free to fork this project and submit improvements.
-Some areas for contribution:
+Some areas for improvement:

 Enhanced error handling

-Support for different data formats
+Support for multiple data formats

-More sophisticated data transformations
+Advanced transformation logic

 Integration with data warehouses

-License
+📜 License
 This project is provided as-is for educational and demonstration purposes.

-Acknowledgments
-Based on the tutorial by Cornellius Yudha Wijaya, demonstrating practical data pipeline implementation with modern tools.